Experiencing joy is a form of radical self-care.

 'Crooklyn' (1994)

-Spike Lee’s semi-autobiographical, coming-of-age drama about a family living in 1973 Brooklyn centers around Troy (Zelda Harris), the only girl in the family, living with her parents and four brothers.
-The Carmichael family is led by Woody, a financially strapped musician, and Carolyn, a stern but loving high school teacher.
+Spike Lee’s semi-autobiographical, coming-of-age drama about a family living in 1973 Brooklyn centers on Troy (Zelda Harris), the only girl in the family, living with her parents and four brothers.
+The Carmichael family is led by Woody (Delroy Lindo), a financially strapped musician, and Carolyn (Alfre Woodard), a stern but loving high school teacher.
 Carolyn tragically dies after a battle with cancer; however, despite the film’s sad moments, Crooklyn has uplifting plot points that remind the viewer to search for triumph in tragedy.
-The film was dedicated to Lee’s mother, who passed away from cancer when he was in college.
-Alfre Woodard, Delroy Lindo, Isaiah Washington, David Patrick Kelly and RuPaul are among the cast.
+The film was dedicated to Lee's mother, who passed away from cancer when he was in college.
+Isaiah Washington, David Patrick Kelly and RuPaul are among the cast.

 Where to Watch: Amazon